 The Patrol Supervisor is responsible for ensuring the mandatory notifications to the county social service agency are carried out.
 This should be achieved, in part, by establishing and reviewing related procedures and through ongoing training (Minn.
-Stat. § 626.556).
+Stat. § 260E.01 et seq.).